hasibul1670/food-delivery-app/README.md

 # Client-SMS
-# A School Management System
+# A Food Management System

 Welcome to the  project!
 This is an SM System website that provides a platform for organizing and managing activities and courses online.
 It offers a range of features for administrators, instructors, and students to enhance the summer camp learning experience.